 The transparency attributes of an object, group or layer are as follows:

 - The object opacity determines the uniform transparency or opacity of the object.
 The opacity is a single numeric value, given as a percentage of how opaque an object is.
-The opacity value can be adjusted in the object options, in the Object Style panel, or in the Transparency panel.
+The opacity value can be adjusted in the object options, in the Appearance panel, or in the Transparency panel.

 - The object blending mode sets a combination mode used to merge the backdrop colors with the object colors.
 The blend mode can be selected in the Transparency panel, or in the object options.